 Step 6: Now your motorbike is on its way, and it should have been a pretty painless process.
 (The only issue I’ve ever had is with some of the grumpy male handlers who wrap the motorbike.
 I’m sure it’s a thankless and lowly paid job, and the men in these positions have little to be happy about, but they can be quite gruff, rude and unhelpful at times, although this is certainly not always the case: the men in the pictures on this page, for example, were very friendly.)
 Now, all you have to do is get to your destination to pick up your motorbike.
 If you’re travelling by train, the Door to Door office at Saigon station (and Hanoi too, I think) also sells passenger train tickets.
 This is really convenient as it means you don’t have to queue up in the main station hall to buy your ticket.
 For example, last time I sent my motorbike on the train I simply went to the Door to Door office at Saigon train station, bought my motorbike ticket to Nha Trang from one desk, and then bought my own train ticket to Nha Trang from another: simply, easy, no queuing, and no hassle.

 Step 7: When your motorbike arrives at its destination you should receive a call or text from the station.
-(If you don’t hear from them after a few days, assume they’ve forgotten and head down to the station anyway.)
+(If you don’t hear from them after a few days, assume they’ve forgotten and head down to the station anyway, because in some cases you will have to pay 10,000vnd for each day that your motorbike is waiting to be picked up at its destination station.)
 At the station, find or ask for the hành lý (freight) department and show the staff your receipt.
 They will check your information with their books, find your motorbike, unwrap it, put the mirrors back on and hand it over to you.
 Pay the 50,000vnd handling fee, give your motorbike a good check-over – brakes, tyres, frame, trunk, mirrors – and you’re good to go.
 Except you’re not, because you won’t have any gas in your tank.
 Ask the staff for the nearest gas station (trạm xăng).
 You may have to walk your bike there, although some bikes, such as my own, seem to somehow be able to run on fumes for the minute it takes to get as far as the gas pumps.
 Now you have your motorbike, a full tank of gas, and a great Vietnam road trip ahead of you.
 (Note: if for any reason there’s a problem identifying or authenticating your motorbike, show your blue/green ownership card to the staff, so that there’s no disputing it’s your motorbike.)